AnApresyan/CS120-Intro-to-OOP-Monopoly-Group-Project/README.md

 4) Instead, added/changed those methods, as well as the methods canBeImproved, canBeMortgaged and the others;
 5) Moved some of the methods from Player to the Property or Buyable, such as canBeImproved, etc, because it's not the player who can be improved, but the property:D
-6) Please appreciate my work, thanks:D   // Al: done. you cannot believe what pleasure it is to work with you in a team. love youdlessly <3
+6) Please appreciate my work, thanks:D   // Al: done. you cannot believe what pleasure it is to work with you in a team. love you endlessly <3

 Al:

 7) info in the window pop-ups is now more detailed (mortgage state, houses, housePrice added);
 8) fixed an issue causing the title deeds not be refreshed after a button in the pop-ups is pressed;
 9) fixed an issue causing Erect House button stay active after 5 houses have been built;